|

 Candles lit next to pine decor | Comfort Keepers Edmonton | BLOG POST | Fire Safety and Prevention Tips for Seniors

-Where There’s Smoke: Elder Fire Safety
+Where There’s Smoke: Senior Fire Safety

 Data continually indicates that older adults (those 65 years of age and older) face a greater overall risk of dying in a fire.
 In fact, according to the U.S. Fire Administration, older adults made up approximately 14 percent of the total U.S. population in 2014, and yet they represented nearly 40 percent of all fire deaths.
 What’s more, seniors are two and a half times more likely to die in a fire than those in other age groups.
 And what exactly accounts for these alarming statistics?
 As it turns out, there are quite a few.